 The ingredients are well known for their soothing properties and can be doubled up as a dry skin moisturiser for you or baby.
 Its a safe, safe alternative to topical steroids for eczema flare-ups in young babies.
 In pregnancy, you can use it as a moisturiser to prepare your perineum for birth.
 If you prefer eco-friendly products, all the ingredients have been certified by the soil association.
 This balm is suitable for vegetarians, but not vegan-friendly as it contains beeswax.

 5. Philips AVENT Moisturising Nipple Cream

-A very moisturising and budget friendly option is Avent’s nipple moisturising cream.
+A very moisturising and budget-friendly option is Avent’s nipple moisturising cream.
 This cream is made from medical grade lanolin (medilan), aloe vera and coconut oil.
-It does not need to be removed before feeding baby.
+It does not need to be removed before feeding your baby.

 The cream is also hypo-allergenic and contains no added colouring, preservative or perfume.
 Due to the medical grade lanolin, some mums find this cream a lot more moisturising than the lansinoh cream and better value for money.
 The only downside is that it has a very strong scent, which may be off-putting or irritating.

 Pin For Later